 For cocktail enthusiasts around the country, December 5 is nearly as important a date on the calendar as Dec.
 25 or Dec.
 31. Created by Portland bartender Jeffrey Morgenthaler, Repeal Day is celebrated every Dec.
 5 to honor the repeal of the 18th Amendment in 1933, which ended 13 years of Prohibition.

-The national celebration has grown in popularity every year, and bars across Los Angeles are featuring drink specials and events to commemorate the 85th anniversary of Repeal.
+The national celebration has grown in popularity every year, and bars across Los Angeles are featuring drink specials and events to commemorate the 86th anniversary of Repeal.
 As President Franklin D. Roosevelt said at the end of Prohibition: “What America needs now is a drink.”

-NOTE: all Repeal Day events listed take place on Wednesday, Dec.
+NOTE: all Repeal Day events listed take place on Thursday, Dec.
 5 unless otherwise noted.

 COLE'S FRENCH DIP